Catenin beta-1: Stem cell renewal

-One of the most important results of Wnt signaling and the elevated level of beta-catenin in certain cell types is the maintenance of pluripotency.
+One of the most important results of Wnt signaling and the elevated level of β-catenin in certain cell types is the maintenance of pluripotency.
+The rate of stem cells in the colon is for instance ensured by such accumulation of β-catenin, which can be stimulated by the Wnt pathway.
+High frequency peristaltic mechanical strains of the colon are also involved in the β-catenin dependent maintenance of homeostatic levels of colonic stem cells through processes of mechanotransduction.
+This feature is pathologically enhanced towards tumorigenic hyperproliferation in healthy cells compressed by pressure due genetically altered hyperproliferative tumorous cells.

 In other cell types and developmental stages, β-catenin may promote differentiation, especially towards mesodermal cell lineages.

 Epithelial-to-mesenchymal transition

-Beta-catenin also acts as a morphogen in later stages of embryonic development.
+β-Catenin also acts as a morphogen in later stages of embryonic development.
 Together with TGF-β, an important role of β-catenin is to induce a morphogenic change in epithelial cells.
 It induces them to abandon their tight adhesion and assume a more mobile and loosely associated mesenchymal phenotype.
 During this process, epithelial cells lose expression of proteins like E-cadherin, Zonula occludens 1 (ZO1), and cytokeratin.
 At the same time they turn on the expression of vimentin, alpha smooth muscle actin (ACTA2), and fibroblast-specific protein 1 (FSP1).
 They also produce extracellular matrix components, such as type I collagen and fibronectin.
 Aberrant activation of the Wnt pathway has been implicated in pathological processes such as fibrosis and cancer.
-In cardiac muscle development, beta-catenin performs a biphasic role.
-Initially, the activation of Wnt/beta-catenin is essential for committing mesenchymal cells to a cardiac lineage; however, in later stages of development, the downregulation of beta-catenin is required.
+In cardiac muscle development, β-catenin performs a biphasic role.
+Initially, the activation of Wnt/β-catenin is essential for committing mesenchymal cells to a cardiac lineage; however, in later stages of development, the downregulation of β-catenin is required.